-The Group has applied HKFRS 16 using the cumulative effect approach and recognised all the cumulative effect of initially applying HKFRS 16 as an adjustment to the opening balance of retained earnings at the date of initial application (1 April 2019).
-The net book value of the Group's right-of-use assets included in property, plant and equipment as at 1 April 2019 and 31 March 2020 represented the properties leased for own use and carried at depreciated cost.
+The net book value of the Group's right-of-use assets included in property, plant and equipment as at 31 March 2021 and 31 March 2020 represented the properties leased for own use and carried at depreciated cost.
 This note provides information for leases where the Group is a lessee.